Nitrogen Cycle in A Fish Tank

 You can significantly speed up the nitrogen cycling process by adding some useful bacteria at the beginning.

-Preferably, if you already have an existing fish tank or know somebody who does, simply transfer some substrate or filter media from the established aquarium to this new one (more on this later in the article).
+Preferably, if you already have an existing fish tank or know somebody who does, transfer some substrate or filter media from the established aquarium to this new one (more on this later in the article).

 Besides, you can purchase live nitrifying bacteria to help kickstart your cycle.

 Using a water test kit, you can check the water quality in your fish tank to ensure the animals are healthy and safe.
+Unfortunately, test strips are not accurate at all & you can’t be able to do all the tests you require.

 The cycle is deemed complete once you can comfortably feed your fish an equal amount for a week, and the nitrite and ammonia levels remain 0 mg/l, whereas nitrate levels stay above 0 mg/l.